FelipiMatheuz/file-utils-java/README.md

 Converts a xlsx file to JSON List
 ### Json2Excel(...)
 Converts a JSON String or JSON List to xlsx file
+##JsonUtils
+Can be used for exporting or column types generating
 ## Notes
 - All converters need the model Params
 - See [test packages](src/test/java) for reference